ricol03/dm-Arm32/README.md

-# Discord Messenger for Windows
+# Discord Messenger for Windows ARM32

 Discord Messenger is a messenger application designed to be compatible with Discord, while being backwards compatible with down to Windows 2000 (although support for even older versions has been attempted).

+This is a port made specifically for WoA32 (Windows on ARM32).
+The code is nearly identical to its x86 counterpart, although some assembly parts sections commented out, for obvious reasons.
+Supported Windows 10 build 15035 (Windows RT 8.0 and RT 8.1 are untested as of 13/06/2025).

 Its motto: *It's time to ditch MSN and Yahoo.*